thomasperdana/BOS/README.md

 ### Key Features

+- **AI-powered Bible Study Tools**: For enhanced Bible study experience
-- **Bible Reading**: Access the King James Bible with an intuitive reading interface
+- **AI Content Verification**: To ensure biblical accuracy by cross-referencing all content with the King James Version Bible
 - **Social Integration**: Connect with Facebook groups and other believers
-- **(https://developer.puter.com/)**: To access free LLM models
-- **AI Content Verification**: To ensure biblical accuracy by cross-referencing all content with the King James Version Bible
-- **AI-powered Bible Study Tools**: For enhanced Bible study experience
+- **https://developer.puter.com/**:Puter.js brings serverless auth, cloud, and AI services directly to your browser-side JavaScript with no backend code or configuration required.
+Just include a single <script> tag and you can instantly use file storage, databases, GPT-4, DALL-E, and more right from your frontend code.
+Puter is forever free for developers!

 ## License